 The highest bidder acknowledged as such by the Auctioneer will be the Buyer.
 If any dispute arises, the Auctioneer shall have sole discretion to settle the matter.
 The Auctioneer shall rule the bidding and no bid may be retracted.
 The Auctioneer reserves the right to refuse any bid.
 The Buyer who is successful in purchasing any Lot or Lots is entirely responsible for paying for such Lot or Lots in accordance with these Conditions.
 Purchases made on behalf of a third party are the responsibility of the Buyer in the room.
 The Auctioneer reserves the right to bid on behalf of the Seller for any Lot and to withdraw, consolidate or divide any Lot or Lots.

-A Buyer’s Premium of 17.5% of the Hammer Price payable on each Lot in Antiques & Interiors sales.
-A Buyer’s Premium of 20% in Specialist, Country House and Fine Art sales, and a 10% Buyer’s Premium on motor vehicles and motor cycles.
+A Buyer’s Premium of 20% of the Hammer Price payable on each Lot in Antiques & Interiors sales.
+A Buyer’s Premium of 22% in Specialist, Country House and Fine Art sales, and a 10% Buyer’s Premium on Motor Vehicles and Motorcycles.